sshd_config(5) — Linux manual page

 that all components of the pathname are root-owned

-directories which are not writable by any other user or
+directories which are not writable by group or others.

-group.
-After the chroot, sshd(8) changes the working
+After the chroot, sshd(8) changes the working directory

 ChrootDirectory accept the tokens described in the